 The Monday hike started with a ride to the most popular tourist destination of the area, the train station that brings you up the Rhune mountains.
 We also took the train up to what was probably the most spectacular hike of the trip.
 It was a cooler morning, and the clouds were low-lying at that point—it was very neat to be walking above them.

 The idea was then to walk down La Rhune, and back up to the train station, take the train down, and walk back to Ascain.

-But after lunch (for lunch, by the way, we each to buy our own provisions from the local store before heading out), before starting our ascent back to the train station, someone asked about just walking all the way back from where we were.
+But after lunch (for lunch, by the way, we each had to buy our own provisions from the local store before heading out), before starting our ascent back to the train station, someone asked about just walking all the way back from where we were.
 The guide agreed that it was a reasonable option, and that it saved us from having to wait around for the train.
-The group agreed on that approach, and we did see some interesting things on that stretch of trail.
+The group agreed on that, and we did see some interesting things on that stretch of trail.

 At one point the group got split up, on a rocky path that were more of challenge for some (Jean and I were kind of in the middle) and ended up taking different paths down.
 But the guide managed to gather us all eventually.

 Our final French dinner was also nice, at Etorri.
 I had salad followed by squid with tomatoes and garlic, when Jean had duck and duck: foie gras then roast duck with cherries.
 And creme brulee for dessert (again).

 Today was the day we moved from France to Spain, so we started with a private bus ride to Col de Sainte Ignace.
 The bus then carried our luggage on to our hotel in Getaria while we took a short boat ride, then walked into San Sebastian, where we caught a public bus to Getaria.